open-ephys/commutators/README.md

 // 1.
 Turn LED off
 // 1.
 Set speed to 25 RPM
 // 2.
 Excecute 1.1 turns CC
-// Ordering of commands does not matter
-{led: false, speed: 25, turn : -1.1}
+// Ordering of commands does not matter, it is determined by the firmware {led: false, speed: 25, turn : -1.1}
 ```
 The communator state can be read using the `{print:}` command  which will
-return a JSON object containing control and motor parameters.
+return a JSON object containing version, state, and motor parameters.

 ### Saving settings
 All control and speed parameters, whether changed via the remote or manual